-BOARD OF COUNTY COMMISSIONERS PUBLIC SERVICES BUILDING 7045
+BOARD OF COUNTY COMMISSIONERS PUBLIC SERVICES BUILDING

-PUBLIC SERVICES BUILDING 7045
+PUBLIC SERVICES BUILDING

+PUBLIC SERVICES OF 07045

 Welcome to Clackamas County - where all jobs count!
-Thank you for thinking of Clackamas County, a place where there is unity between jobs, the environment, and high quality of life.
+Thank you for thinking of Clackamas County, a place where there is unity between jobs, the place where there is unity between jobs, a place where there is unity between jobs, thank you for thinking of Clackamas County, a place where there is unity between jobs, the place where there is unity between jobs, and high quality of life.
 Our diverse Mt.
 Hood Territory has something the environment, and high quality of life.
+Our diverse Mt.
+Hood Territory has something the environment, and high quality of life.

 Thank you for thinking of Clackamas County, a place where there is unity between jobs, the environment, and high quality of life.
 Our diverse Mt.
-Hood Territory has something for everyone, including a competitive business environment.
-For example:

-the environment, and high quality of life.
+Hood Territory has something the environment, and high quality of life.
 Our diverse Mt.
-Hood Territory has for everyone, including a competitive business environment.
 For example: